dbbs-lab/models/README.md

 # dbbs-models
-DBBS collection of neuron models for the NEURON simulator.
+Collection of neuron models for the NEURON simulator.